My Quiet Kitchen

 • ½ teaspoon black pepper, or more to taste

-• 2 (15 oz) cans cooked beans such as kidney, pinto or black beans
+• 2 (15 oz) cans cooked beans, rinsed and drained, such as kidney, pinto or black beans

 Instructions

-• First, combine the spices, mushroom powder, and oregano in a bowl and set aside.
+• Combine the chili powder, cumin, mushroom powder, paprika, and oregano in a bowl and set aside.

 • Preheat a large soup pot over medium heat, and add the oil.
 Add the spice blend and cook for 1 minute, stirring frequently.